clebi/stm32_magnetic/README.md

-# stm32_leds
+# STM32 Magnetic

-An rust implementation of LED blinking on a stm32f3discovery.
-It uses the RTFM framework and the f3 crate for board support.
+The purpose of the project is to enable a LED to indicate the north.

+Read the magnetic sensor ([LM303DLHC](http://www.st.com/en/mems-and-sensors/lsm303dlhc.html)) of the [STM32F3DISCOVERY](http://www.st.com/en/evaluation-tools/stm32f3discovery.html) through i2c.
+Implemented using Rust and the [RTFM](https://github.com/japaric/cortex-m-rtfm) framework.